Depression isn’t always situational, but some lifestyle habits may exacerbate episodes. Bryce Evans explores his four “depression triggers.”

-Over time, I’ve become well-versed in what makes me feel more anxious or depressed.
+Over time, I’ve become well-versed in what makes me more anxious or depressed.
 Here are a few examples and what I do to mitigate them.

 1. Caffeine on an empty stomach makes me feel anxious

-The fix: Years ago, I cut down on my caffeine consumption and if I did have coffee, I made sure to have food in my stomach first.
+The fix: Years ago, I cut down on my caffeine consumption, and if I did have coffee, I made sure to have food in my stomach first.
 I’ve also been working to improve my diet and physical health, which has helped make this less of an issue — I love coffee and don’t think I could give it up entirely!

 2. Not expressing myself or avoiding conflict makes me feel down

 The fix: Early on, I was able to open up with photography as a way to express what I was going through.
-But overall, finding ways to express myself right away — whether it’s through words, other healthy habits, or my art — when I’m feeling a certain way has made all the difference.
+But overall, finding ways to express myself right away — whether through words, other healthy habits, or art — when I’m feeling a certain way has made all the difference.